Build versus Partner

 A DST business is an operating company.

 For an experienced sponsor, the real question is not whether the work can be built internally.
-It is whether the sponsor should commit to the internal build before validating the asset, process, economics, distribution path, and servicing model.
+It is whether the sponsor should commit to the internal build before validating the asset, process, economics, distribution pathway, compliance coordination, and servicing model.

 The cost is not only capital.
 The cost is time, attention, personnel, and execution risk.